irfanahmad2000/LinuxAssignment/README.md

 irfan@irfan-HP-Laptop-15s-fq4xxx:~$ vim my_notes.txt
 irfan@irfan-HP-Laptop-15s-fq4xxx:~$

-Run the date command and store the output in a variable named "current_date."
+(10)Run the date command and store the output in a variable named "current_date."
 Display the value of the variable and append it to the "my_notes.txt" file.
 --------------------------------------------------------------------------------------------------------------------------------------------------------
 irfan@irfan-HP-Laptop-15s-fq4xxx:~$ cd
 irfan@irfan-HP-Laptop-15s-fq4xxx:~$ pwd